Start9Labs/documentation/site/source/user-manual/upgrade-hardware/ssd-upgrade.rst

 #.
 Now reassemble the case but **do not power it on yet**

 #.
-Flash the SSD with a fresh install of embassyOS - you can follow the flashing guide :ref:`here <flashing-pi>`
+Flash the micro SD card with a fresh install of embassyOS - you can follow the flashing guide :ref:`here <flashing-pi>`

 #.
 Once flashed, reinsert the SD card into the Embassy and reconnect the Ethernet cable, the USB adaptor and then power cable: